London’s East End

 JEWISH LONDON – PERSECUTION AND PERSEVERANCE (inc. Bevis Marks Synagogue)

 A walk tracing the history of the Jews in London, from their arrival with William the Conqueror, to the establishment of the Jewish East End.
-Visit the oldest synagogue still in use in England, at Bevis Marks (entry charge – subject to opening hours).
+Visit the oldest synagogue still in use in England, at Bevis Marks (entry charge – subject to opening hours) (Could end with a curry in Brick Lane).

-Lying a stone’s throw North of Canary Wharf yet a million miles away in atmosphere, Poplar is still a poor area.
-Although victim to creeping gentrification from the South, it still retains its East End community spirit, evolved during its pre-war era of deprivation.
-It became the test bed for post-war planning with the showcase ‘Festival of Britain’ housing estate.
-It is still dominated by social housing, but there are many surprising remnants of its earlier history.
+Lying a stone’s throw North of Canary Wharf yet a million miles away in atmosphere.
+Although succumbing to creeping gentrification, it still retains its East End community spirit, evolved during its pre-and post-war era of deprivation.
+Originally the home of East India Co. captains and directors, many of the housing would still be familiar to the midwives – (the walk passes the original ‘Nonnatus House)’.
+Poplar became the test bed for post-war planning with the showcase ‘Festival of Britain’ housing estate.
+However it is still a surprisingly leafy area.

 SPITALFIELDS + WHITECHAPEL – IMMIGRANT LONDON